Case studies and scenarios of ministry situations

 Case study exploration guide

-Case studies are effective educational tools whose use was pioneered by Harvard University's business school.
+Case studies are educational tools whose use was pioneered by Harvard University's business school.
 The best case studies are not made-up, one-upon-a-time stories.
 Rather, even though names and places may have been changed, these are descriptions of real situations.

 For Christian workers heading into situations where they will be cultural outsiders, discussions of case studies can stimulate and hone critical thinking skills for situations where they will be carrying "foreigner" baggage.